VirtualGL/virtualgl/release/ReadMe-MacApp.txt

-The Mac VirtualGL Client is a Unix application which must be executed inside the Mac X11 environment.
+The Mac VirtualGL Client is a Unix application that must be executed inside the Mac X11 environment.
 To do this,

 -- Install the Mac X11 Application (this application is not installed by